zertez/dat200-ca4-ksat-celestial-classifier/README.md

 - `CA4_Astronomy_Classification.py` - Main analysis and model training
 - `assets/` - Training and test data
 - `results/` - Model predictions and submissions
+- `models_testing/` - Files for fast testing and evaluation of multiple models and feature engineering

 ## Team